 507 MS interior garage.
 (1:53:43)

 Cut to the interior of the garage.
 The hood of the Snowcat is open.
 The garage door is slightly open, enough to see Wendy running through the light blue of the storm.
 In contrast, the light coming in through the two garage windows is a glaring greenish white.
+It's a hot light rather than cool.

 Wendy enters the garage where she finds resting on the Snowcat what I suppose is the distributor cap, its wires cut.